Autism A to Z is winding down and today’s post is going to follow up on something that was mentioned in the comorbidity and autism post.

 What Causes Anxiety?

 There is evidence to suggest that the tendency to develop anxiety can be inherited.
 This genetic tendency may need an environmental trigger of some sort to develop actual anxiety symptoms.
+I wonder if I’ve contributed at all.
+I was never officially diagnosed with anxiety.
+But I do have panic attacks, mild social anxiety, and general anxiety.

 Veterans of wars, survivors of rape and/or sexual abuse, and other victims of traumatic experience can suffer from anxiety.
 It’s as though the brain can not “move on” from the event, creating patterns of anxious thoughts and physical symptoms.